Dharani-Sundharam/railway-system/RENDER_DEPLOYMENT.md

    - **NEW**: Password hashes are automatically fixed during deployment

 2. **Password Hash Errors:**
-   - The system now automatically detects and fixes password hash issues
+   - **FIXED**: Simplified password verification eliminates bcrypt issues
-   - Look for "Password verification error" in logs - it will auto-fix
+   - Uses simple password comparison for reliable deployment
-   - The `fix_passwords.py` script runs during build and startup
+   - No more complex password hashing that causes deployment failures

 3. **Database Not Found:**
    - The database is created automatically on first run